harness/developer-hub/release-notes/chaos-engineering.md

 #### New features and enhancements

 - This release introduces the DynamoDB replication pause experiments powered by AWS FIS.
-These experiments improve configuration, execution, and monitoring capabilities of application.
+These experiments improve the configuration, execution, and monitoring capabilities of the application.
 (CHAOS-5002)

 #### Fixed issues